MaestroError/eloquent-regex/README.md

     - Options list ✔️
     - Ensure digits / digit behavior. ✔️
     - Regex Flags: Guide on applying regex flags to patterns for specialized matching behavior. ✔️
-    - Grouping and Capturing: How to use groups (capturing and non-capturing) and apply quantifiers to them.
+    - Grouping and Capturing: How to use groups (capturing and non-capturing) and apply quantifiers to them. ✔️
+    - Sets
+    - orPattern
+    - Lookaheads
+    - Raw methods
   - Add section in docs for "lazy" method
   - Add sections:
     - Testing and Debugging